Victor8730/Redirect-Generator/README.md

 - Clone this app and run composer update
 - On the main page there is a line for entering a link where the data is located.
 Enter the link.
+- Enter the address of the new domain
 - Below is a button to generate redirect.
-Click on the button, if the link is not entered, a file with default data is created.
+Click on the button, if the link sitemap is not entered, a file with default data is created.